Home

 We’re Here To Help

 The NDIS is a complex system.
-Some changes are administrative, others have real implications for participants, families and providers.
+While some changes are administrative, others have real implications for participants, families and providers.
 Provider Choice is committed to releasing plain-language updates as the NDIA confirms more detail over the coming weeks.

 The easiest way to stay informed is to subscribe to our newsletter.
 If you have any questions about what we've covered, you can also book a Guru session.